jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< terminology >>`

-A command symbol can have one of four roles: - definition, - clause, - call, - reference
+A command symbol might have one of four roles:

+- definition
+- call
+- reference
+- nested command

 -----